 - Kabocha: Butternut squash or acorn squash, however, they are less sweeter than kabocha.

 - Lotus root (Renkon): Any similar crunchy root vegetables.
 You may find lotus roots in Chinese or Korean grocery stores.

 - Mitsuba: Unfortunately, there is no herb that tastes like mitsuba.
-Please use green onion to garnish your dish.
+Please use chives or green onion/scallion to garnish your dish.

 - Negi/Long Green Onion: You can use leeks for the texture or use more green onions/scallions.
-Texture is similar to leeks but taste is similar to green onions/scallions.
+The texture is similar to leeks but the taste is similar to green onions/scallions.